 Co-opted Governor.
 Member of teaching staff.

-Co-opted governor - currently working in industry.
+Co-opted governor - recently retired from the Steel industry.

 Joint Chair of Governors.